sjswuitchik/compPopGen_ms/README.md

 - single VCF for each of the ingroup and outgroup species

-- Missingness data for both ingroup and outgroup
+- Missingness data for both ingroup and outgroup (ingroup_missing_data.txt and outgroup_missing_data.txt)

 - Coverage site data for both ingroup and outgroup